Central Transportation Planning Staff

 Each of CTPS’s nine groups operates with its own mission.

-The Administrative Services Group conducts all aspects of grant and contract management, budgeting, purchasing, human resources, space management, and general office functions.
+The Administrative and Finance Services Group conducts all aspects of grant and contract management, budgeting, purchasing, human resources, space management, and general office functions.

 Certification Activities Group